 Disputing Doctrines, Not Statements

 After the first of many cheap personal shots, Howe criticizes me for something I neither said nor implied.
 While I wrote of “salvation by faith alone,” Howe responded concerning “salvation by grace through faith.”
 These are two entirely different statements – the former is a doctrine, the latter is a Bible verse (namely, Ephesians 2:8).
-Howe turns the discussion from Evangelical disagreements over a doctrine to their agreement on the truth of a Bible verse.
-Thus, Howe might just as well have said, “there are no Evangelicals who dispute the Bible” (a fairly benign claim given the movement’s numerous interpretations of the Bible).
+Howe essentially turns the discussion from Evangelical’s disagreement over a doctrine to their agreement on the existence of a Bible verse.
+He might just as well have said, “there are no Evangelicals who dispute the Bible” (a fairly benign claim given the movement’s numerous interpretations).

-The issue, though, is not that Evangelicals agree that salvation is by grace through faith and Catholics do not.
-Rather, they disagree on the verse’s meaning.
-In Evangelicalism, what constitutes salvation, how one attains grace, whether or not one is guaranteed to keep that grace, exactly how faith works with one’s deeds, and the very nature of faith itself, are all open discussion.
+The issue, though, is not that Evangelicals agree that salvation is by grace through faith and Catholics do not (see The Council of Trent’s On Justification – especially section VIII).
+Rather, the disagreement concerns the verse’s meaning.
+In Evangelicalism, what constitutes salvation, how one attains grace, whether or not one is guaranteed to keep that grace, exactly how faith and works relate, and the very nature of faith itself, are all open for discussion.
 That was my point.

 Church Fathers and Medieval Theologians

-Shortly thereafter, Howe again complains that I cite no sources for my statements concerning the Nicene Fathers – and then attacks the source I cited in his very next paragraph!
-(Further, Howe mistakenly accuses me of trusting “Oden’s interpretations” when the book in question is actually a compilation of citations from the early Church Fathers).
+Shortly thereafter, Howe again complains that I cite no sources for my statements concerning the Nicene Fathers – and then attacks the sources I cited in his very next paragraph!

 Reasoning in Tongues